carlsberg/malty/README.md

 ## Installation

+You must have Bit CLI installed in order to run the Component Library locally.
+For instructions on how do install Bit CLI, please [look here](https://carlsberg.invisionapp.com/dsm/carlsberg-digital/malty-design-system/nav/5fa7cb638c01200018358a40/folder/60819db7d0b12cc8cb95193d).

+## Running local environment

+### Bit local env.

-Use [Bit](https://pip.pypa.io/en/stable/) to install all dependencies, and compile all components locally, and run your local Dev server.
+Use [Bit](https://harmony-docs.bit.dev/) to install all dependencies, and compile all components locally, and run your local Dev server.

 Start installing all necessary dependencies:
 ```bash
 bit install
 ```

-Then compile all components locally, for local development:
+Then compile all components locally:
 ```bash
 bit compile
 ```